OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_pre_deployment.md

 There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
  -	In waters with concentrations below 5 $\mu$mol/kg, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
 In more recent articles, scientist even avoid using Winkler at concentrations <20 $\mu$mol/kg {cite}`Thomsen2016`.
- -	Oxygen absorbed in the plastic of the Niskin bottles is transferred into the water sampled and results with subesquent Winkler sampling to positive biases of 2 - 4 $\mu$mol/kg CITATION
+ -	Oxygen absorbed in the plastic of the Niskin bottles is transferred into the water sampled and results with subesquent Winkler sampling to positive biases of 2 - 4 $\mu$mol/kg ADD Garcia-Robledo2021 citation.
  -	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

+Thus, when working in these areas, it is recomended to do:
+ - In-situ approaches for 0 % calibration suggested by {cite}`Thomsen2016`.
+ - Intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new low-oxygen sensing foils (0-10% saturation) from Aanderaa are recommended.

 #### 100 / 0 % saturation protocol